-The Company has two principal operating segments, which are (1) technology and (2) consulting.
+The Company has two principal operating segments, which are (1) technology and (2) consulting and strategic advisory services.
 These operating segments were determined based on the nature of the operations and the services offered.
 Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision-maker, in deciding how to allocate resources and in assessing performance.
 The Company's chief executive officer, chief operating officer and chief financial officer have been identified as the chief operating decision makers.
 The Company's chief operating decision makers direct the allocation of resources to operating segments based on the profitability, the cash flows, and the business plans of each respective segment.

 The Company evaluates performance based on several factors, of which the primary financial measure is business segment income before taxes.
-The following tables show the operations of the Company's reportable segments for the three months ended March 31, 2009 and 2008.
+The following tables show the operations of the Company's reportable segments for the three months and six months ended June 30, 2009 and 2008.